civo/cli/README.md

 ```

 #### Listing DNS Records
-You can get an overview of all records you have created for a particular domain by requesting `civo domainrecord list domain.name`:
+You can get an overview of all records you have created for a particular domain by requesting `civo domain record list domain.name`:

 ```sh
 $ civo domain record list civoclidemo.xyz